Record

 /AS 35-59: Asia Archives 1935-1959: East Asia general and mission series; West Asia general and mission series; Asia

-In its Annual Reports, CMS has always listed mission areas by continent or country in the chronological order in which the mission work was begun, thus missions to African countries are listed first as the first CMS mission overseas began in West Africa.
+In its Annual Reports, CMS has always listed mission areas by continent or country in the chronological order in which the mission work was begun, thus missions in countries in Africa are listed first as the first CMS mission outside the UK were established in West Africa.
 Within the continent or country, separate missions are arranged in a similar way.
-For example, the specific mission reference for the Sierra Leone Mission (initially ‘West Africa’) Mission is A1 as this was the first Mission established in Africa.
+For example, the specific mission reference for the Sierra Leone Mission (initially ‘West Africa’) mission is A1 as this was the first mission established in Africa.

-Further details about the arrangement of the papers of the Overseas Division are given in the lower levels of the catalogue and in the typescript handlists.
+Further details about the arrangement of the papers of the Overseas Division are given in the lower levels of the catalogue.

 The way in which the online catalogue is currently structured does not match the physical arrangement of the Archive.
 When the original typescript handlists were entered in to the online catalogue in 2001 the entries were arranged by series (mission series), thereunder by mission and thereunder by committee rather than by committee and thereunder by series.
 As work continues to enter the typescript catagues online, the online structure may change.

-Finding AidsThe catalogue of the overseas mission series for papers dated 1803-1934 can be searched using the online archive catalogue; click on the Finding Number to display the summary contents list and repeat click to open up full catalogue entries.
-Alternatively, it is possible to view the catalogue by using the original typescript handlists; a full set of 20 handlists to the overseas mission series up to 1934 is held in the Cadbury Research Library Reading Room and at CMS Oxford.
+Finding AidsThe catalogue of the 'overseas mission series' for papers dated 1803-1934 can be searched using the online archive catalogue: click on the finding number to display the summary contents list and repeat click to open up full catalogue entries.
+Alternatively, it is possible to view the catalogue by using the original typescript handlists created before the papers were deposited with the University of Birmingham.
+A full set of 20 handlists to the overseas mission series up to 1934 is held in the Cadbury Research Library Reading Room and at CMS Oxford.

-Information about how to use the various finding aids to the papers of the Overseas Division, and illustrations of the key types of record in the incoming and outgoing papers, can be found in the Research Guide attached to the Fonds level entry in the online catalogue to the CMS Archive.
+Information about how to use the various finding aids to the papers of the Overseas Division, and illustrations of the key types of record in the incoming and outgoing papers, including the different sequences of Annual Letters, can be found in the Research Guide attached to the fonds level entry in the online catalogue to the CMS Archive.

 Administrative HistoryWhen the CMS was founded, one of the three committees set up to administer the work of the Society was the Committee of Correspondence.
 The Committee of Correspondence was established to ‘seek for proper missionaries, to superintend their instruction and to correspond with them when sent out’.

-Over time, administration of the Society’s overseas work came to be shared amongst various group and regional committees, the Secretaries to the committees each being head of a department at CMS headquarters.
+Over time, administration of the Society’s work outside the UK came to be shared amongst various group and regional committees, the Secretaries to the committees each being head of a department at CMS headquarters.
 The group committees reported to the Committee of Correspondence until that committee was wound up in 1916.

 Source: Laws and Regulations printed in the ‘Proceedings of the Church Missionary Society for Africa and the East’, 1817-1818; CMS periodical: 'Yes', Autumn 1972.